ccjmne/blog/content/thoughts/unfinished-software-migrations.md

 odds and sods, and a few whatchamacallits are tangled up with some stray thingamajigs.

-   Customers of either solution are overall somewhat satisfied with the experience, but the whole IT department has somehow ground itself to a halt: we do maintain two separate solutions, after all.<br>
+Customers of either solution are overall somewhat satisfied with the experience, but the whole IT department has somehow ground itself to a halt, for which an innocuous explanation ends up becoming quite a gloomy revelation: **we do maintain two separate solutions, after all**.
-   **Enough time has passed to watch trends die, resurrect, and die again.**

 </div>